Zooplankton: Microzooplankton

 Microzooplankton are defined as heterotrophic and mixotrophic plankton.
 They primarily consist of phagotrophic protists, including ciliates, dinoflagellates, and mesozooplankton nauplii.
 Microzooplankton are major grazers of the plankton community.
 As the primary consumers of marine phytoplankton, microzooplankton consume ~ 59–75% daily of the marine primary production, much larger than mesozooplankton.
 That said, macrozooplankton can sometimes have greater consumption rates in eutrophic ecosystems because the larger phytoplankton can be dominant there.
 Microzooplankton are also pivotal regenerators of nutrients which fuel primary production and food sources for metazoans.

 Despite their ecological importance, microzooplankton remain understudied.
 Routine oceanographic observations seldom monitor microzooplankton biomass or herbivory rate, although the dilution technique, an elegant method of measuring microzooplankton herbivory rate, has been developed for over four decades (Landry and Hassett 1982).
 The number of observations of microzooplankton herbivory rate is around 1600 globally, far less than that of primary productivity (> 50,000).
 This makes validating and optimizing the grazing function of microzooplankton difficult in ocean ecosystem models.

 Mesozooplankton

 Mesozooplankton are one of the larger size classes of zooplankton.
 In most regions, mesozooplankton are dominated by copepods, such as Calanus finmarchicus and Calanus helgolandicus.
 Mesozooplankton are an important prey for fish.

 As plankton are rarely fished, it has been argued that mesoplankton abundance and species composition can be used to study marine ecosystems' response to climate change.
 This is because they have life cycles that generally last less than a year, meaning they respond to climate changes between years.
 Sparse, monthly sampling will still indicate vacillations.

+Sampling methods

+Research vessels collect zooplankton from the ocean using fine mesh nets.
+The vessels either tow the nets through the sea or pump sea water onboard and then pass it through the net.

+Illustration showing the collection method using a Continuous Underway Fish Egg Sampler (CUFES).

+There are many types of plankton tows: